England Premier League

 Crystal Palace: Michael Olise is out for the remainder of the season after picking up a foot injury.
 James McArthur has a muscle injury and is a big doubt to make this game.
 Nathan Ferguson has been ruled out for the season because of fitness issues.

 Everton vs Crystal Palace Head to Head:

-Crystal Palace have not won at Goodison Park since 2014.
+Crystal Palace have not won at Goodison Park in almost 8 years.

 Everton vs Crystal Palace Prediction:

 This could easily turn into Brentford mark 2 for Everton, who will start as the favourites, have the home crowd right behind them for every second of the game and the atmosphere will be electric.
 However there has to be some doubt after how the Brentford game played out.
 Everton manager Frank Lampard was right to point out though that his side were playing to his plans, and the game could have easily been 2-0 before Brantwaite’s sending off.
 Games can be turned on such small incidents but Everton need to play at 200% to get the win here.